chiElephant/VirtualStitch/README.md

 # 🧵 VirtualStitch

-VirtualStitch is an interactive 3D t-shirt customization platform built with Next.js, Three.js, Tailwind CSS, and OpenAI integration.
-Users can upload images, generate designs using AI, customize colors and patterns in real-time, and download their creations—all within a fully responsive and performant UI.
+## ✨ Overview

+VirtualStitch is a modern product customization platform built for e-commerce brands and design enthusiasts.
+It enables users to preview and personalize 3D-rendered t-shirts in real time using uploaded images or AI-generated art.
+The result is a seamless, interactive experience that drives engagement and conversion.

+Whether you're launching a digital fashion storefront or showcasing generative design tools, VirtualStitch offers a powerful, customizable foundation.

 ## 📊 Badges